Naaldwijk

 Naaldwijk ([ˈnaːltʋɛik]) is a town in the Dutch province of South Holland.
-It is a part of the municipality of Westland, and lies about 10 km southwest of The Hague.
+It is a part of the municipality of Westland, and lies about 10 km (6 miles) southwest of The Hague.

 Naaldwijk lies in the heart of Westland.
 The largest economic sector is greenhouse horticulture.
 The largest flower auction site in the world, operated by FloraHolland, can be found in the nearby village of Honselersdijk.

-Naaldwijk was previously a municipality in its own right, covering an area of 25.33 km² (of which 0.23 km² water).
+Naaldwijk was previously a municipality in its own right, covering an area of 25.33 km2 (9¾ sq. mi.) (of which 0.23 km2; 57 acres water).
 It included the towns Honselersdijk and Maasdijk.